Leasehold properties have been in the UK media a lot over the past year. In this article we examine the topic by considering:

 The terms of a leasehold can also restrict the freedoms of what these homeowners can do with their property.

 Leaseholds affect whether homebuyers will get a mortgage.
+It can even affect those buying or renovating a derelict property for sale.
 If the lease has under 80 years left to run, it’s very unlikely that a financial institution will approve a mortgage.
 A leasehold might also make it more difficult to resell the property too and its resale value.
 The less time the lease has to run, the lower its value.

 Changes in the leasehold system

 After the Taylor Wimpey scandal of doubling ground rents received such widespread negative publicity, the property developer agreed to spend £130 million to change the terms of these leaseholds.
 The other positive outcome of this news story was that the issue of leaseholders being exploited and overcharged was mentioned for the first time in the Queen’s opening speech to Parliament.